Best juicers 2025

 Find the best juicer for your home and lifestyle with our reviews

-We've tested dozens of market-leading juicers, whittling them down to a best juicer guide that will have the right option for every user, on any budget.
+We've tested dozens of market-leading juicers, whittling them down to a handful of the very for every user, on any budget.
 When reviewing all of these juicers we looked for the yield per gram of produce we tested, and also considered how easy they were to clean and how successfully they tackle a range of ingredients.
 Here are our top picks.

 Types of juicers

-Before I get into the good stuff, it's worth explaining the difference between the two main types of juicer you'll see in this guide.
+Before I get into the details, it's worth knowing the difference between the two main types of juicer you'll see in this guide.

 Centrifugal juicers are faster, cheaper, and noisier.
-As the name suggests, they use a high-powered motor to extract juice from shredded fruit and vegetables using centrifugal force, but this can result in a lower fiber content, as they blitz up ingredients before extracting.
+As the name suggests, they use a high-powered motor to extract juice from shredded fruit and vegetables using centrifugal force.
+They essentially spin the juice out of fruit at high speed.
+However, this results a lower fiber content, as they blitz up ingredients before extracting.
+The worst examples of this type of juicer make something closer to a smoothie than to true juice.

-Masticating / slow / cold-press juicers are typically a lot more expensive, but they're also slow and quiet.
-Again, as the name suggests, they break down your ingredients much like a chewing motion would, which generates less heat and will preserve fibers.
+Masticating / slow / cold-press juicers are typically a lot more expensive, but they're quiet and effective.
+Again, as the name suggests, they break down your ingredients much like a chewing motion would.
+This makes for a higher yield and better-tasting juice than than a centrifugal juicer.
+It also preserves fiber, so this type of juicer tends to be better for your gut.
 This makes them a popular choice for those who want a juicer for health-related reasons.

 The quick list